I Have an Insatiable Desire to See the World

 If it’s small-group trip, we try to see what else we can do on our own—and we always make the decision with GeoEx’s help.

-I started to take GeoEx trips on my own first
+I Took GeoEx Trips on my own First

 Before my husband retired, I really wanted to go to Asia, and I really wanted references from women who had traveled on their own with groups.
 Through GeoEx, I talked to one past guest about her Indochina trip with a Burma extension, and I ended up taking a very similar trip.
 And now, since 2001, I’ve gone to Vietnam three times, Myanmar twice, Laos three times and Cambodia twice—how many people do that without taking a job as a travel guide?!
 That’s how much we like traveling in Asia.

 And Asia, like so much of the world, is changing so rapidly.
 I have a fear that the world will look alike in the not so distant future, and I want to experience a culture that’s different from mine while I still can.